marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

 ![open preview](./media/gatsby-gitpod-preview.jpg)

-Here is the end result:
+Here is the end result, [you can preview it here](http://marcopeg.com/gatsby-gitpod/)

 ![working with a preview](./media/gatsby-gitpod-working.jpg)